 About the Program

 The California Naturalist Program promotes environmental literacy and stewardship through discovery and action.
 Many other states have similar naturalist programs, but this is the first statewide program in California.
-To become a certified California Naturalist, you will need to enroll in a 40+ hour course with one of our partner organizations.
+To become a certified California Naturalist, participants need to enroll in a 40+ hour course with one of our partner organizations.